boblund/jslogprog/Readme.md

 `newVar.binding` is undefined if the Var instance is unbound or else it is a type of string or number or instance of Var, Function, Array or Object.

-`binding = newVar.unify(term)` unifies this Var instance with `term` which must be a type of string or number or instance of Var, Function, Array or Object.
+### `binding = newVar.unify(term)`
+Unifies this Var instance with `term` which must be a type of string or number or instance of Var, Function, Array or Object.
 If unify succeeds `binding` is an object with a key === newVar.name whose property is term.
 Otherwise a 'unification failed' error is thrown.

 `val = newVar.rewrite()` returns the newVar binding if it exists otherwise `newVar.name`.
 If newVar is bound to an instance of Var then `newVar.binding.rewrite()` is returned.
 This is applied recursively until a bound Var is found.
 A side effect is that all traversed Vars will have a binding property equal to `val`.
 If the chain of Var bindings is circular the `val` is `newVar.name`.